 Introduction to Credit Risk Management by TUDelft is an online course offered through EdX, a cutting-edge platform designed to make college-level education affordable and accessible to everyone.
 You can even take this course for free; however, we recommend paying the small additional fee to receive a credit analysis certificate for your resume or LinkedIn profile.

 - Pro: Theory and Practice – This course doesn’t just teach you important concepts and principles related to credit risk analysts; they also show you how to apply that knowledge professionally.
 You’ll learn how to read and apply professional models that are used today.

 - Pro: Free Education – You only receive a certificate if you pay a small fee through EdX.
 However, you can also take this course without paying if you’re only interested in learning the concepts; you just won’t have anything to show for it!

 - Con: Demanding Schedule – Since this is a university-level course, you’ll need to invest a lot more time into your study schedule when you enroll.
-Unless you can devote at least six hours a week to your education over the next seven weeks, you may want to try an accelerated course with NYIF instead.
+Unless you can devote at least six hours a week to your education over the next seven weeks, you may want to try an accelerated course instead.

 Honorable Mention: Moody’s Analytics

 Moody’s Analytics is a subsidiary of Moody’s Corporation, one of the top credit analysts in the industry.
 They offer a 3 day virtual training course with time slots for courses all over the world in places like China, London, and New York.